siva5/siva5.github.io/aboutme.md

 &nbsp;

-Interested in working in this group?
+Interested in working in my group?

 For a BSc or MSc project in plant pathology, evolutionary & population genomics, and bioinformatics please get in touch.

-If you are interested in doing a PhD in my lab, please get in touch to discuss funding opportunities.
+If you are interested in doing a PhD in my lab, please get in touch to discuss potential projects and funding opportunities.

+Contact details for enquiries regarding positions: siva.r2405@gmail.com